Plagiatus/datapacks/itemchallenge/README.md

 You can place as many shrines as you want.
 Just make sure they don't overlap, so keep a few blocks distance between them.

+#### Removing a shrine

+To be able to fully remove a shrine you'll need to stand where the shrine is/was located and run

+    kill @e[type=area_effect_cloud,tag=itemchallenge,limit=1,sort=nearest]

+to remove the marker entity that marks the position of the shrine.
+You know it worked when the dropper stops clicking even when players are close.

 #### Signs

 The signs in the shrines will automatically update, but only if they are placed in the positions they are already in.
 They show the teamid and current score.
 They also allow players to join that team.
 You can enable/disable this functionality by setting `signJoinEnabled` in `ic.settings` to either 0 or 1.